+The Yav Pem Suab Academy Council meet at least once a month.
+The bylaws must explain how agenda items are placed on the agenda.
 Meetings of both bodies will follow the Brown Act.
 The Brown Act (Government Code §§ 54950-54962) governs meeting access for local public bodies.

-Board Members
+UCSC Board of Directors